panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ---
-title: JavaScript Arrow Functions Shortening Recipes
+title: Arrow Functions Shortening Recipes in JavaScript
 description:  How to shorten arrow functions in JavaScript to increase the readability of your code.
 published: "2019-07-30T13:00Z"
 modified: "2019-07-30T13:00Z"